 Holy crap!
-Adulting hits you like a train going full speed when you get thrown out into the world.
-Suddenly here I am, responsible for bills, health insurance, car payments, vet bills, all while sleepily hauling my butt to work where I daydream about an early retirement.
+Adulting hits you like a train going full speed!
+Suddenly here I am, out in the world, responsible for bills, health insurance, car payments, and rent, all while sleepily hauling my butt to work where I daydream about an early retirement.

 Wasn’t it just yesterday that my parents set my curfew way too early and I couldn’t wait to be an adult?